Taught course

 Course content

-Our Conservation and Biodiversity Masters offers great flexibility, with a wide choice of topics from across disciplines, enabling you to construct a programme that suits your individual interests and career ambitions in this increasingly important field.
+Our Conservation and Biodiversity master's offers great flexibility, with a wide choice of topics from across disciplines, enabling you to construct a programme that suits your individual interests and career ambitions in this increasingly important field.

 Several modules include field trips to the beautiful and topographically varied countryside around Lancaster, and beyond.
 If you want to travel further afield, we have research projects and partners across the globe that provide exiting opportunities when it comes to selecting your dissertation project.

-This project forms a substantial part of your Masters degree.
+This project forms a substantial part of your master's degree.
 It will enhance your practical and analytical skills and give you the opportunity to apply your learning to a real-world challenge.
-This may involve a doing a project with a government agency or conservation organisation through our award winning Centre for Global Eco-innovation, which uses our excellent links with the environmental and conservation sectors.
+This may involve doing a project with a government agency or conservation organisation through our award winning Centre for Global Eco-innovation, which uses our excellent links with the environmental and conservation sectors.
 Examples of previous dissertation projects are:

 • Effectiveness of habitat management for fritillary butterflies (with Butterfly Conservation)